YorkshireKev/YorkshireKev.github.io/content/post/2019-09-29-retrocadia.md

 [Click here to play Retrocadia in the browser](https://www.kevssite.com/retrocadia-web)

 ## Update 13/02/2025
-I've updated the web export version with godot 3.6, which should make it more stable than the cersion from back in 2019.
+I've updated the web export version with godot 3.6, which should make it more stable than the version from back in 2019.
 I have also updated the loader to show a loading progress bar for those with slower internet connections.